alionaBER/MLE/README.md

 cumulative distribution functions are plotted.
 The user can fit different distributions to decide which one is appropriate for maximum likelihood parameter estimation.

-Estimation is an important part of statistics and in particular ML estimation differentiates from say OLS, by a distributional assumption.
+Estimation is an important part of statistics and, in particular, ML estimation differs from, say, OLS, by a distributional assumption.
 In other words, a student first has to decide what distribution can be assumed and then apply the ML.
 This task of guessing a correct distribution is at the core of the developed app.

 Learning points: